AndreyNautilus/AndreyNautilus.github.io/content/posts/2024-07-29-random-points-in-circle.md

 ---
-title: Random point in circle with uniform distribution
+title: Random points in circle with uniform distribution
 summary: angle = random(); distance = R * sqrt(random())  # will be shown on a post card on the main page
 # description: "Short description"  # will be shown in the post as subtitle
 date: '2024-07-29T18:54:08+02:00'

 tags: [procedural generation]
+aliases:
+  - 2024-07-29-random-point-in-circle
 ---

 We need to generate a random point in a circle with uniform distribution.